ahmadshuraih/LB-Tester/readme.md

 > - "requestMethod": string //The method of all requests (Default GET)
 > - "baseurl": string //The base url that will be used in all requests (Default http://localhost:3000)
 > - "expectedResponseCode": number //The expected response code of all requests (Default 200)
-> - "addressBookUrl": string //The request url of the addressbook from the loadbalancer (Default http://localhost:3100/addressbook)
+> - "addressBookUrl": string //The request url of the addressbook from the loadbalancer (Default http://localhost:3100/loadbalancer/addressbook)
+> - "lbAuthenticationToken": string //Authentication token when using the load balancer (default "MasterTestToken")
-> - "checkRAMUsage": boolean //If the tester has to check the RAM while testing or not
+> - "checkRAMUsage": boolean //If the tester has to check the RAM while testing or not (Default false)
-> - "ramCheckRequestMethod": string //Request method to get RAM details
+> - "ramCheckRequestMethod": string //Request method to get RAM details (Default Post)
-> - "ramCheckRequestUrl": string //Request url to get RAM details
+> - "ramCheckRequestUrl": string //Request url to get RAM details (default "https://127.0.0.1:3100/loadbalancer/data")
-> - "ramCheckRequestBody": {} //Request body to get RAM details
+> - "ramCheckRequestBody": {} //Request body to get RAM details (default {})
+> - "ramCheckRequestHeaders": {} //Request headers to get RAM details (default {})
+> - "multiRAMCheck": boolean //If the tester needs to check the RAM usage of multi servers (default false)
+> - "parallelTest": boolean //If the tester has to run tests in parallel (default false)
+> - "parallelTestConcurrency": number //The concurrency total when run parallel test (default 1)
+> - "testFinishSoundAlert": boolean //Play sound alert when the test has been finished (default false)

 ### configurator